 As mentioned, the current lithium-ion battery recycling process is complex and consumes a lot of energy, as well as waste.
 It requires shredding and grinding batteries, followed by burning them to separate the metals from the components.

 The newly developed method seems significantly more advanced and sustainable for the environment.
-Add to this: the new "quick release" binder is free from harmful chemicals and the manufacturing and decomposition processes do not require the use of aggressive solvents.
+I would add: the new “quick release” binder is free of harmful chemicals and the production and decomposition processes do not require the use of aggressive solvents.
 The research team is working with Steve Sloopfounder of OnTo Technologies and battery recycling expert, to complete product testing and market launch.

 The target?
-License this Quick-Release technology so that all manufacturers eager to sell easy-to-recycle batteries step forward.
+License this Quick-Release technology, so that all manufacturers eager to sell easy-to-recycle batteries come forward.